sshen82/STAT-628-Module3/code/README.md

+# Code

-This fold contains all the code related to analysis and plot.
+This folder contains 6 subfolders with all the code related to analysis and plot.